MeerMusik/LinuxScripts/README.md

 Newer GNU GCC/G++ Versions should be compatible too.

 Older Versions should work if they are not too old.
 What too old means, has not been fully tested.
-The oldest GCC Version I tested was GCC 8.1.0 back in 2019.
+The oldest GCC Version I tested some of the Libraries like ICU and OpenSSL with, was GCC 8.1.0 back in 2019.

 You usually need to remove or modify some Compiler Flags for newer and older Versions.